uniproacad/site/src/blog/posts/healthy-eating-habits-for-kids.md

 ---
-title: "Healthy Eating Habits for Kids"
+title: Healthy Eating Habits for Kids
-description: "When it comes to healthy eating habits for kids, there are many things to consider.
-In addition to the tips outlined in the previous section, there are a few more things you can do to promote healthy eating in your children."
+description: When it comes to healthy eating habits for kids, there are many things to consider.
+In addition to the tips outlined in the previous section, there are a few more things you can do to promote healthy eating in your children.
-image: "/images/image_1.jpg"
+coverImage: /images/image_1.jpg
-date: ""
+date: 2023-04-26
+author: Admin
+categories:
+  - uncategorized
 ---

 When it comes to healthy eating habits for kids, there are many things to consider.
 In addition to the tips outlined in the previous section, there are a few more things you can do to promote healthy eating in your children.